GRACENOBLE/ecommerce/Readme.md

 This is an e-commerce project built with Go.
 The project aims to provide a robust and scalable platform for online shopping.

 ## Project Architecture and stack
-For a complete rundown of the bigger picture as well as the stack used visit [Architecture](/docs/architecture.md)
+For a complete rundown of the bigger picture as well as the stack used visit: [Architecture](/docs/architecture.md)

 ## Project Structure